 What’s the quickest way to capture the soul of a city?
 Try cafes, says Australian travel writer Brian Johnston, who can be considered an expert on the subject.
 “Locals go to cafes, not cathedrals,” he reasons.
 “In a cafe, you can soak up the native lifestyle, eye the fashions, get a glimpse of people's passions.”

-If you are visiting Parramatta, this is spot-on advice.
+If you are visiting Parramatta on holiday, this is spot-on advice.
 The unassuming city on the west of Sydney’s central business district has “the world’s best coffee,” claims a besotted resident, as well as “the nicest and loveliest people.”
 All the more reason to add cafe-hopping and people-spotting to your list of things to do in Parramatta!

 Read on for PARKROYAL Parramatta’s guide to the best Parramatta cafes where you can meet locals and make memorable connections.